 - Iraq and Afghanistan Service Grant for which a Return is required.

 An Official Withdrawal refers to removing all courses from your schedule and no longer attending the university for a specific term.
 A student is also considered an official withdrawal if they drop or withdraw from all current classes in a specific term, but are still enrolled in upcoming module courses (mini semesters or short courses) in the same term and have not confirmed in writing to financial aid that they will be attending those courses.
 Students who wish to officially withdraw should do so through the NMSU Registrar’s Office.
 For more information, please contact University Financial Aid.

 An Unofficial Withdrawal refers to a student who remains enrolled in courses in a term, but stops attending all courses and receives all failing or non-passing grades for a semester.
 A Return of Title IV funds will be calculated based on the documented last date of attendance and the funds returned to the federal aid programs.
-If financial aid is unable to document the last date of attendance, the midpoint (50% point) of the period of enrollment will be used.

 A Retroactive Withdrawal refers to a student who is requesting to withdraw from a term that has already been completed.
 Retroactive Withdrawals are handled on a case-by-case basis by the Registrar’s Office.
 NMSU Financial Aid and Scholarship Services will review these cases as federal and state regulations permit, in determining whether or not a Return of Title IV funds calculation is required to be performed.
 This calculation may result in the student being required to repay any aid received, based on the official date of the withdraw, as determined by the Registrar’s Office and the student’s original record of registration.
 For more information on Retroactive Withdrawals, please visit the Registrar’s Office.
 For more information on how a Retroactive Withdrawal will affect your federal financial aid, please contact the University Financial Aid and Scholarship Services.